MicrosoftDocs/dynamics365smb-docs/business-central/includes/excel-reports-data-worksheet.md

 This worksheet shows the raw data used in the report.
-Note that the dataset for the report is aggregated, so the individual transactions are not present in the worksheet.
+The dataset for the report is aggregated, so the worksheet doesn't show individual transactions.

-You can use this worksheet for data analysis assisted by built-in tools in Excel, such as [!INCLUDE [excel-copilot-name](../includes/excel-copilot-name.md)], or the What-if-analysis or Forecast Sheet tools.
+Use this worksheet for data analysis assisted by built-in tools in Excel, such as [!INCLUDE [excel-copilot-name](../includes/excel-copilot-name.md)], or the What-if-analysis or Forecast Sheet tools.